milonmaze/privacy-terms-observatory-beta/foundation.wikimedia.org/wiki/Donor_privacy_policy/en.md

 Office actions
 Privacy
 Terms of Use
+Wikimedia Maps
 Terrorist and violent extremist content procedures and guidelines Trademarks
-Universal code of conduct (enforcement guidelines)
+Universal code of conduct
+Enforcement guidelines

 Foundation Board and staff